eclipse/gef-classic/docs/GEF_Description2.md

 In my opinion this is the most complicated thing about GEF.

-There is an article called [standard user interactions in GEF](http://dev.eclipse.org/viewcvs/index.cgi/~checkout~/gef-home/reference/Attic/interactions.html?rev=HEAD&content-type=text/html&cvsroot=Tools_Project) on the [http://www.eclipse.org/gef](http://www.eclipse.org/gef) site.
-You can find it on the Tools_Project cvs root, the path is gef-home/reference/interactions.html (from there, download the last version of the document).
-You can find it with google too but the images seem to be missing in the page google knows about.
+There is an article called [standard user interactions in GEF](https://archive.eclipse.org/modeling/searchcvs/cvssrc/www-gef/www-gef/reference/interactions.htmlt).
 The most useful user interactions are described and which Tools, Requests and EditPolicies are involved in their achievement.

 Once you know which Tool to use to achieve some user interaction, on which Request to react and with which EditPolicy :